sse87/interview-challenge/README.md

 The horizontal line above the paragraph doubles as a progress indicator.\
 Clicking the indicator dots (on the right side) changes slides to the chosen index.\
 The indicator text (on the left side) reflects the current slide.\
 Each slide's text animates in/out.
-Feel free to implement that as you desire.
+Feel free to implement that as you desire.\
+All images should be displayed using the same aspect-ratio (designed as 920x506 = ratio of 20:11).

 Keep accessibility in front of your mind, e.g. make sure the slider has keyboard support and think about how screen readers might read the slider.